A3sal0n/FalconGate/README.md

 Currently FalconGate is able to:

-- Block several types of Malware based on open source blacklists (see detailed list in file [intel-sources.md](intel-sources.md))
+- Block several types of Malware based on our free API Threat Intelligence feed and custom open source blacklists (see detailed list in file [intel-sources.md](intel-sources.md))
 - Block Malware using the Tor network
 - Detect and report potential Malware DNS requests based on VirusTotal reports
 - Detect and report the presence of Malware executables and other components based on VirusTotal reports
 - Detect and report Domain Generation Algorithm (DGA) Malware patterns
 - Detect and report on Malware spamming activity
-- Detect and report on internal and outbound port scans
+- Detect and report suspicious port scan and tracerouting activity on your network
 - Report details of all new devices connected to your network
 - Block ads based on open source lists
 - Monitor a custom list of personal or family accounts used in online services for public reports of hacking